aaron-grau/curic/nontech-readings/system.md

 The kernel is a computer program that has control over everything that occurs in that computer's operating system.
 It executes programs and decides what memory each process has access to.

 Homebrew:
+Homebrew is a free and open-source package management system for macOS.
+It was written in Ruby, and is particularly popular with Ruby on Rails developers.
+Homebrew can be used to install packages including `git`, `heroku`, and `rbenv`.

 ## Text editors: